fedonman/fedonman-website-old/content/articles/2020-04-27---Mentoring-at-EUvsVirus-Hackathon/index.md

 The process is not only swift and accelerated but also highly democratic and friction-less.
 The [Slack](https://slack.com) platform provided an easy, smooth interaction where all participants could directly and fluidly interact with one another in over 5,000 channels!

-Special thanksgiving is reserved for all organizers from European Commission and partner organizations.
-They did a wonderful job making this happen.
+Special thanksgiving is reserved for all organizers from European Commission, partners and ambassandors.
+They did a wonderful job making this pan-european event happen.

 All in all, it was a pleasure to spend this amazing weekend around such a melting pot of talent and a great honor to be a mentor.
+I interacted with countless expert teams offering guidance on web development, cloud computing and deep learning.

-I am waiting impatiently for the awards ceremony on Thursday the 30th of April.
+I am waiting impatiently for the awards ceremony and the announcement of the winners on Thursday the 30th of April.
 Tune in to [EUvsVirus Facebook page](https://www.facebook.com/EUvsVirus/) for the live session!

 ![EUvsVirus Hackathon Banner](./euvsvirus.png)